fongc123/notes/Machine Learning/Decision Tree.md

 2. There are no remaining attributes in the attribute list to help partition the tuples of $D$ further.
 3. The partition $D$ is empty.

-In the first condition, the node becomes a leaf and is labeled with the associated class.
-However, the node in the second and third condition is labeled with the **majority class of the partition** and the **majority class of the parent partition** respectively.
+In the first condition, nodes become leaves and are labeled with the associated class.
+However, nodes with the second and third condition are labeled with the **majority class of the partition** and the **majority class of the parent partition** respectively.

 ## Attribute Selection
 Ideally, an attribute selection criterion that creates partitions that consist only of data entries with only a <u>single</u> class is desired (i.e., **pure** datasets).